 <em/>tags surrounding it so as to highlight the fact that the text indicates the current page.

-I have utilised the guidelines listed in the aforementioned article to aid me in designing a new site for my brother’s business.
+I have utilised the guidelines listed in the article to aid me in designing a new site for my brother’s business.
 (The site is not live at the time of writing, but if you’re reading this in the relative future then try clicking the link.)